 Here are the two major types of refinances:

 - Rate-and-term refinancing to save money.
-The majority of homeowners refinance the rest of the balance on their mortgage for a lower interest rate and a term you can afford.
-(The term is the number of years it will take to repay the loan such as 15 or 30 years.)
+The majority of homeowners refinance the rest of the balance on their mortgage for a lower interest rate and a loan term you can afford.
+(The loan term is the number of years it will take to repay the loan such as 15 or 30 years.)

 Other reasons people refinance: to replace an adjustable-rate mortgage with a fixed-rate loan, eliminate FHA mortgage insurance or to settle a divorce.